 . . . if you pull your finger out of your arse.
-But digital-anal extraction is not really a prominent forte of mine, me being more a procrastinator, thinker, planner and delayer sort of person.
+But digital-anal extraction is not really a prominent forte of mine, me being more a procrastinator, thinker, cogitater, planner and delayer sort of person.
+Circumspect.
 Not that I’m saying that’s a bad thing, I’m sure it has saved me money at times, I just can’t think of any specific instance when it did.

 At 158 000 I start making plans and at 160 000 I actually phone Mario and tell him I will be bringing the Ford Ranger bakkie in as soon as I can organise a lift.
 “Any time” he says in his Italian accent.
-And “Those Ford Rangers are wonderful vehicles, they’re bullet-proof” he says, not realising he has just given me a subconscious reason to take my foot off the Urgency, Jeez you’re Slack pedal again.
-He is a qualified mechanic who specialised on Alfa Romeos back in the day so he knows about cars giving grief and he can diagnose from 50 paces.
-He also invariably gives me a long and earnest lecture about neglect and how to treat a car.
-He has serviced my cortinas and kombis for at least 25yrs and knows I am not what you would call Italian for “meticulous”.
-As they say: Devi prestare un’attenzione meticolosa alle istruzioni perché le dirò una volta sola.
-Prestava un’attenzione meticolosa al suo lavoro assicurandosi che fosse sempre perfetto.
+And then he says “Those Ford Rangers are wonderful vehicles, they’re bullet-proof”, not realising he has just given me a subconscious reason to take my foot off the Urgency, Jeez you’re Slack pedal again.
+He is a qualified mechanic who apprenticed and specialised on Alfa Romeos back in the day so he knows about cars giving grief and he can diagnose from fifty paces.
+He knows you have to LURV your car and LISTEN to your car and FEEEL for your car.
+Right.

-So at 163 000 I gear up for REALLY doing something about this and then luckily lil sister Sheila phones: Would I like to join them, they’re going to Ngoye forest in Zululand with a bunch of birders all older than us this weekend and can we take my bakkie?
+So at 163 000km I gear up for REALLY doing something about this and then luckily lil sister Sheila phones: Would I like to join them, they’re going to Ngoye forest in Zululand with a bunch of birders all older than us this weekend and can we take my bakkie?

 So I phone Mario and my dilemma about how do I get to work once I’ve dropped off the Ford is solved: Sheila takes me to work then fetches me at 1pm and takes me and Jessie to the dentist.
 We walk the 3km home.

 Yussis I enjoyed it!
-It started to rain and those wheels are small but I zoomed off, 125cc’s whining.
+It started to rain and those wheels are small but I zoomed off, 150cc’s whining.
 I diced – and beat – every car at all the lights.
 20km later I was there and asked Mario to help me load the Yamaha in the back of the Ranger.
 We huffed and puffed and we had to call his son Andreas to help, but we squeezed it in lying on its side with the handle bars hanging over the tailgate.
 I was about to clip Sambucca’s dog leash on the brakes to stop it from falling out when Mario said “The petrol is leaking out” so we dragged it back out and abandoned it in his garage.

+Nothing was as bad as I’d imagined.
+So he fixed everything and did the 150 000km service 13 000km late all for R2200.
 Things are actually fairly easy if you pull your finger out of your arse.